 When and why did Valve get involved in the professional scene?

-Ever since 2015, Dota 2’s developer Valve has been trying to create a solid structure for professional Dota 2 players to compete in, but it wasn’t always the case.
+Dota 2’s developer Valve has been trying to create a solid structure for professional Dota 2 players since 2015.
+Their pivot to a DPC format came years after experimenting with competitive formats.

-In the early years of the game, between 2011 and 2015, third party tournament organizers were able to host tournaments with little involvement from Valve.
-There was no required format or duration for these tournaments, and rulesets varied between organizers in terms of dealing with conflicts.
-In fact outside of their annual extravaganza, The International, Valve were completely hands-off and left the community to monitor itself.
+Between 2011 and 2015, the early years of the game, third party tournament organizers hosted the tournaments with little involvement from Valve.
+There was no required format or duration for these tournaments, and rulesets varied between organizers.
+There was always issues with conflicts but it was always solved by the organizers, not Valve.
+In fact outside of their annual extravaganza, The International, Valve was completely hands-off.
+They left the community to monitor itself.

-However, as the years went by it, became increasingly apparent that the rather chaotic nature of the professional scene was a detriment to the future of the game.
-Rosters were unstable and with no major focal points during the year, it was difficult to keep a solid and dedicated viewer base for their game, not to mention a player base.
-If Dota 2 was to stand the test of time as a competitive title it would need structure.
+As the years went by it, became increasingly apparent that the chaotic nature of the professional scene was a detriment to the future of the game.
+Rosters were unstable which meant that teams were entering and exiting the scene which reflected poorly on Valve.
+It was difficult to keep a solid and dedicated viewer base for their game with no major focal points during the year.
+If Dota 2 was to stand the test of time as a competitive title, it would need structure.

 Therefore, at their $18 million TI5 event in Seattle, Valve announced they would be stepping in to help organize three Major events in the run-up to The International 6 the following summer.
 Valve enlisted the services of three established tournament organizers to host these Majors.
 ESL hosted the Frankfurt Major in Germany, Perfect World hosted the Shanghai Major in China, and PGL hosted the Manila Major in the Philippines.
 Each Major boasted a $3 million prize pool, a figure which dwarfed the prize pool of even League of Legends’ biggest annual event Worlds at the time ($2.1 million in 2015).